-In a decentralized metaverse, property will be owned by the users themselves.
+In a decentralized metaverse, digital property will be owned by the users themselves.

 This is opposed to a corporate-owned metaverse sandbox where everything would be owned by Meta (formerly known as Facebook), for example.

 This land can also be improved upon as seen fit by the owner.
-A digital storefront can be created to sell goods in the metaverse, or merely decked out to host virtual parties and view NFT art galleries.
+Selling digital real estate is possible through a digital estate storefront can be created to sell goods in the metaverse, or merely decked out to host virtual parties and view NFT art galleries.

 Alternatively, the land can be simply held onto while it appreciates in value, with hopes of a future sale and resulting profit.

 Blockchains, like Etherium, are used to verify and secure ownership of digital goods.
-These goods include real estate such as virtual lands, digital art, in-game goods, and digital currency.
+These goods include estate such as virtual, digital art, in-game goods, and digital currency.

-Through NFT (non-fungible token) technology, owners of digital real estate are verified throughout the blockchain and true digital ownership can exist.
+Through NFT (non-fungible token) technology, owners of digital real estate valuable are verified throughout the blockchain and true digital estate ownership can exist.

 It’s what separates the difference between a copy and paste of a JPEG file, and being an actual owner of the digital art itself.

 How to Invest in Digital Real Estate as a Beginner

 Becoming a digital real estate investor boils down to four main steps.